umanovskis/baremetal-arm/doc/09_context_switch.md

 The definition of an operating system is surprisingly vague.
 It could be argued that, after finishing this chapter, we will have a minimalistic embedded operating system.
 Or you could say that the system still lacks some major OS features, such as memory management, and doesn't provide enough useful abstraction to its tasks to qualify as an operating system.
 It's up to you how to think of this system.

 ---

+What will our handler actually do, then, to let the scheduler resume as it should?
+The scheduler will need to restore the state that it had before executing the task, and that means the state has to be saved somewhere first.
+The scheduler's `activate_task` function should first save the state, which we can accomplish with some inline assembly.
+Before writing the end-of-task syscall handler, we may as well deal with saving the state first - it will give us a better idea of how to restore it.

+Let's consider what we need to save when we are in `activate_task`

 ### Context switch